Recovering Derelict Vessels

 In 2014, DNR also instituted a new program to help owners of boats in disrepair voluntarily dispose of their boats before they become problems in the water.
 The Vessel Turn-In Program allows owners of vessels less than 45 feet long to get rid of their boats, if they cannot afford to dispose of it themselves.
 In recognition of the Vessel Turn-in Program's success, the 2020 Legislature removed the Vessel Turn-in Program's temporary pilot spending cap of $200,000, so the program can remove an increased number of vessels by capturing them before they become abandoned or derelict.

-In 2014, the Legislature established requirements (RCW 79.100.150) that sellers of boats more than 65 feet long and more than 40 years old have to have the vessel surveyed and provide the buyer and DNR with a copy of the survey.
+In 2020, the Legislature updated inspection requirements (RCW 79.100.150) that sellers of boats more than 65 feet long and more than 35 years old have to have the vessel surveyed and provide the buyer and DNR with a copy of the survey.
 The seller must also require the buyer to show proof of insurance for the vessel.
-The 2020 Legislature changed the length requirement by lowering it to 35 feet, in order to capture a larger number of vessels that pose a significant threat of becoming derelict or abandoned.
+The 2020 Legislature changed the length requirement, in order to capture a larger number of vessels that pose a significant threat of becoming derelict or abandoned.